 CONCLUSIONS

-This project achieved its objective of designing and integrating a Raspberry Pi as a “smart home” device and see how a small use case be applied to larger home automated networks.
+This project achieved its objective of designing and integrating a Raspberry Pi as a “smart home” device and seeing how a small use case be applied to larger home automated networks.
 The particular application here was to implement a light sensor which would turn on and off a lamp plugged into a ZWave plug in outlet switch.
 There are countless applications for this ecosystem that can be developed in the future to provide more granular control over a smart home system.

 REFERENCES